nafiul-araf/Lab-work/README.md

 # 2. Regression Analysis
-I have used 6 types of regression models to predict my depression or happiness over some features.
+I have used 7 types of regression models to predict my depression or happiness over some features.
 I used information gain method for feature selection.
-The 6 models gave me different train and accuracy and I have selected the best models for my problem.
+The 7 models gave me different train and accuracy and I have selected the best models for my problem.

-Note that: The summary to find the best models has been added in the last cell of .ipynb file
+Note that: The summary to find the best models has been added in the last cell of .ipynb file.

 # Note: